documaster/noark5-web-services/version1/05 - Query language.md

 Reference chaining is simple, easy to read, and will satisfy the business requirements of most applications.
 As such, it is the recommended approach when filtering by reference fields.

 A reference chain, regardless of how many times it occurs in a query, is always expected to denote a **single path** to the specified reference.
-The closest example would be the equivalent of a single JOIN statement in SQL.

 In the following example:
 ```